 - 1. To do four A levels is to take on a greater work load than the A level courses are designed for.
 The reason why the A level specifications were reformed is because the government was of the view that the previous versions were not sufficiently rigorous.
-The new linear A levels are more challenging, contain more examined material than was previously the case and all these exams are at the end of the second year.
+The current linear A levels are more challenging, contain more examined material than was previously the case and all these exams are at the end of the second year.
 Managing the additional workload of four A levels is an unnecessary burden from the beginning of Lower Sixth, where students will find the step up to A level requirements challenging enough.
 By Upper Sixth, a likely scenario for a student doing four A levels is that they find themselves with a UCAS offer for three high grades but very reduced time to achieve these because eight extra periods of lessons per week takes away much of the timetabled study that their peers doing three subjects have available, and they have an additional 33% more homework (to be completed in far less time). - 2.
-Statistically, pupils in the past who have taken four A levels have underperformed in their final exams. - 3.
-For successful university applications, students need the three best grades that they can achieve.
+Statistically, pupils in the past who have taken four A levels have underperformed in their final exams. - For successful university applications, students need the three best grades that they can achieve.
 Facing an offer of for example AAA - it would be unwise to continue with 4 A levels and risk getting AABB and losing the place, rather than excelling in 3.

 4. Universities offer places on their degree courses on the basis of three A Levels not four.
 However, if you offer four, there is a danger that some of the most academic institutions, e.g. Cambridge, will then set four high grades as an offer.
-A student in this situation has therefore made achieving their goal much more difficult, and this is a self-inflicted wound.
-None of the students from Emanuel currently studying at Oxford or Cambridge did four A levels.
-It is not a requirement for entry to any university in the UK.
+A student in this situation has therefore made achieving their goal much more difficult.